thomas-chauvet/DockerShiny/ReadMe.md

 Go to folder `dockershiny` (`cd dockershiny`).

-The, make sure to run ```docker build -t dockershiny .```  into this directory to get this image in local before create any application.
+Then, make sure to run ```docker build -t dockershiny .```  into this directory to get this image in local before create any application.

 You can check that the image is created with ```docker images```.
 You should see a line with:
 ```text